muksiddheswar/Reinforcement-Learning-Ensemble/methods.md

 Each time the agent performs an action, gains experience, the Q-value of that specific state-action pair is updated.
 For complex games however, there is an explosion of state-action possibilities.
-Chess for example, is estimated to have more than $10^{50}$ chess-board configurations.
-Not only do we lack the memory to store such a table, we would need more time than the age of the universe to explore all possible states.
 Therefore function approximators are used to approximate such state(-action) functions, which try to capture the essence, most essential concepts in order to maximize reward.
 Neural networks are universal function approximators,